Chapter 6:

 Let's Make It Count...

-Slowly she looks toward the boy.
-He’s in quite a comical position, his legs are bent over his head and his butt is in the air, it makes him look like a circus contortionist which was also just as concerning.
+Slowly she lifts her head toward the boy.
+He’s in quite a comical position, his legs are bent over his head and his butt is in the air.
+It makes him look like a circus contortionist which is just as concerning.
 The boy’s eyes are pressed into a wince, but he flips himself back into a sitting position.
 Brushing grass out of his hair he turns and looks up at her.
 He seems to be disoriented and stares at her blankly for an unusual amount of time, squinting at her face before a wide-eyed look of realization overtakes his own.

 With a yelp he scrambles and looks around, startling Asuka.
 Desperately he pats at the grass around him.
-Asuka sweats, she can guess what he’s searching for but can’t bring herself to even lift her foot off its shattered remains.
-Unable to find it, he turns back to where he fell from, and she follows his movement up the hill.
+Asuka sweats; she can guess what he’s searching for but can’t bring herself to lift her foot off of its shattered remains.

-The meager amount of money she was left with did not accommodate for glasses, but how expensive could they be?
-And there was no way she would be able to live with the guilt of destroying someone else’s property, not anymore.
+The boy doesn’t answer her right away.
+The meager amount of money she was left with was not meant to accommodate for glasses, but there was no way she would be able to live with the guilt of destroying someone else’s property.
 She just had to take responsibility.
 “Come on, let’s find a glasses store.”

-She moves a hand to guide him back up the hill, not only was it already getting dark, but clearly, he wouldn’t be able to see well enough to get there on his own either way.
+She moves a hand to guide him back up the hill.
+Not only was it already getting dark, but clearly he wouldn’t be able to see well enough to get to a store on his own.
 The boy, however, is not having it.
 He shakes his head frantically, “there’s no time!” he frets, “the convergence is about to happen, and I won’t be able to see it if I go back to get a new pair!”

-“I’ve been waiting months for this…” he hugs the telescope closer to himself, his eyes shone with tears that he tried to hold back.
+The boy looks devastated and he hangs his head.
+“I’ve been waiting months for this…” he hugs the telescope closer to himself, his eyes shine with tears that he tries to hold back.
 “I’ll never get another chance like this again, I can’t just go and miss it…!”
-Asuka felt as though her heart was getting covered in sludge.
+Asuka felt as though her heart was being covered in sludge.

 She stutters out her next words in a rush, “d-don’t cry, okay?
 I’ll…I’ll think of something.”
 She has her hands up, hovering, trying but failing to give him a reassuring pat on the shoulder.
 He looks up at her expectantly.